wwerner/intensity/README.md

 # intensity

-Intensity is a small tool used in psychotherapy sessions by the patient to record and review the subjective intensity of feelings.

-It is based on the [SUD scale (subjective units of distress)](https://en.wikipedia.org/wiki/Subjective_units_of_distress_scale).
+Intensity is a tiny tool used in psychotherapy sessions by the patient to record and review the subjective intensity of feelings, based on the [SUD scale (subjective units of distress)](https://en.wikipedia.org/wiki/Subjective_units_of_distress_scale).

-It is used in [EMDR](https://en.wikipedia.org/wiki/Eye_movement_desensitization_and_reprocessing), [brainspotting](https://brainspotting.com/), [Traumafokus](https://www.traumafokus.com/) and anxiety expositions.
+It is used e.g. in [EMDR](https://en.wikipedia.org/wiki/Eye_movement_desensitization_and_reprocessing), [brainspotting](https://brainspotting.com/), [Traumafokus](https://www.traumafokus.com/) and anxiety expositions.

 ## Project setup
 ```